 SECTION E. NOMINATIONS, ELECTION, AND APPOINTMENTS.

 - Nominating Committee.
-The RPC shall have a nominating committee (“Nominating Committee”) consisting of: (i) the Immediate Past-President, who shall serve as the Nominating Committee Chair; and (ii) two (2) Members selected by the President and the newly elected, incoming President.
-The RPC Nominating Committee should consist of residents from different programs.
+The RFTPC shall have a nominating committee (“Nominating Committee”) consisting of: (i) the Immediate Past-President, who shall serve as the Nominating Committee Chair; and (ii) two (2) Members selected by the President and the newly elected, incoming President.
+The RFTPC Nominating Committee should consist of residents from different programs.
 All nominating committee members must be PGY3, with the exception of the Immediate Past-President who may be PGY4.

 - Nominations and Election.
-Annually, the Nominating Committee shall solicit nominations from the RPC Board to fill the offices of incoming President, Vice President, and Secretary, and shall choose nominees from among the suggested candidates or candidates otherwise identified by the Nominating Committee.
+Annually, the Nominating Committee shall solicit nominations from the RFTPC Board to fill the offices of incoming President, Vice President, and Secretary, and shall choose nominees from among the suggested candidates or candidates otherwise identified by the Nominating Committee.
 The Nominating Committee shall present a nominee, or up to three (3) nominees, to fill each office.
-The election of RPC Officers shall be conducted via mail, facsimile, email or other electronic transmission, in accordance with the RPC’s election procedure, which will be determined from time to time by the RPC and approved by the Academy.
+The election of RFTPC Officers shall be conducted via mail, facsimile, email or other electronic transmission, in accordance with the RFTPC’s election procedure, which will be determined from time to time by the RFTPC and approved by the Academy.
 The nominee for each office receiving the greatest number of votes shall be elected to the office for which he/she was nominated.
-The results of the election will be communicated to the Members and the Academy prior to the Academy’s annual assembly and corresponding RPC annual business meeting.
+The results of the election will be communicated to the Members and the Academy prior to the Academy’s annual assembly and corresponding RFTPC annual business meeting.
 Officers shall take office and their term will commence at the conclusion of the Academy’s annual assembly, and they shall serve until the close of the next annual assembly.
 The Nominating Committee shall ensure the integrity of the elections process.

 SECTION G. RESIGNATION.

 - Failure to Attend Executive Committee Meetings.
-A member of the Executive Committee (in the absence of extenuating circumstances communicated in writing to the RPC President, or to the Vice President in the event of the President’s absence) absent from three (3) consecutive Executive Committee meetings, shall be deemed to resign his/her position on the RPC Board and Executive Committee.
+A member of the Executive Committee (in the absence of extenuating circumstances communicated in writing to the RFTPC President, or to the Vice President in the event of the President’s absence) absent from three (3) consecutive Executive Committee meetings, shall be deemed to resign his/her position on the RFTPC Board and Executive Committee.
 For purposes of this paragraph, “extenuating circumstances” which would excuse an individual’s absence from three (3) consecutive meetings would include, without limitation, circumstances beyond an individual’s control such as personal or family illness or an emergency.
 Any question regarding whether an absence should be excused based on extenuating circumstances, shall be resolved by the President (or by the Vice President in the event of the President’s absence).

 SECTION I. QUORUM.
-A majority (51%) of the members of the RPC Board shall constitute a quorum for the transaction of business.
+A majority (51%) of the members of the RFTPC Board shall constitute a quorum for the transaction of business.
 Likewise, a majority (51%) of the members of the Executive Committee or Nominating Committee shall constitute a quorum for the transaction of business by either.
-If less than a majority (51%) is present at any RPC Board, Executive Committee, or Nominating Committee meeting, a majority of those present may adjourn the meeting.
+If less than a majority (51%) is present at any RFTPC Board, Executive Committee, or Nominating Committee meeting, a majority of those present may adjourn the meeting.

 SECTION K. VOTING.
-Each member of the RPC Board, Executive Committee, Nominating Committee, or any other committee, work group, or taskforce designated pursuant to this Charter, shall be entitled to one (1) vote on any matter brought before the meeting of which they are a member and at which they are present.
+Each member of the RFTPC Board, Executive Committee, Nominating Committee, or any other committee, work group, or taskforce designated pursuant to this Charter, shall be entitled to one (1) vote on any matter brought before the meeting of which they are a member and at which they are present.

 SECTION M. INFORMAL ACTION.
-Except as otherwise provided in this Charter, the Bylaws, or by law, the RPC Board, Executive Committee and/or Nominating Committee may act without a meeting if a consent in writing, setting forth the action taken, is signed by all members of the subject body entitled to vote.
+Except as otherwise provided in this Charter, the Bylaws, or by law, the RFTPC Board, Executive Committee and/or Nominating Committee may act without a meeting if a consent in writing, setting forth the action taken, is signed by all members of the subject body entitled to vote.

 SECTION N. PARTICIPATION AT MEETINGS BY CONFERENCE TELECOMMUNICATION.
-Members of the RPC Board, Executive Committee, Nominating Committee, or of any other committee, work group, or taskforce designated pursuant to this Charter, may take any action permitted or authorized by this Charter pursuant to meeting by means of conference telephone or similar telecommunication equipment pursuant to which all persons participating in the meeting can communicate with each other.
+Members of the RFTPC Board, Executive Committee, Nominating Committee, or of any other committee, work group, or taskforce designated pursuant to this Charter, may take any action permitted or authorized by this Charter pursuant to meeting by means of conference telephone or similar telecommunication equipment pursuant to which all persons participating in the meeting can communicate with each other.
 Participation in a meeting pursuant to this Section shall constitute presence at such meeting.

 SECTION O. PRESUMPTION OF ASSENT.
-An RPC Board or Executive Committee member who is present at a meeting of the Academy Board or Executive Committee at which action is taken shall be conclusively presumed to have assented to the action taken, unless the member’s dissent is entered in the minutes of the meeting or unless the member filed a written dissent to such action with the RPC President before the meeting’s adjournment.
+An RFTPC Board or Executive Committee member who is present at a meeting of the Academy Board or Executive Committee at which action is taken shall be conclusively presumed to have assented to the action taken, unless the member’s dissent is entered in the minutes of the meeting or unless the member filed a written dissent to such action with the RFTPC President before the meeting’s adjournment.
 Such right to dissent shall not apply to a member who voted in favor of such action.

 ARTICLE VI - WORK GROUPS AND TASKFORCES

 SECTION B. WORK GROUP AND TASKFORCE CHAIRS AND MEMBERS.
-The RPC President shall appoint all work group and taskforce chairs in consultation with the Executive Committee.
+The RFTPC President shall appoint all work group and taskforce chairs in consultation with the Executive Committee.
 All work groups and taskforces must be filled by Members.
 It shall be the responsibility of each work group and taskforce chair to maintain a list of the Members serving on the work group or taskforce, which they chair.
-Each work group or taskforce chair shall ensure that the RPC President and the Academy at all times have a current list of Members serving on their work group or taskforce.
+Each work group or taskforce chair shall ensure that the RFTPC President and the Academy at all times have a current list of Members serving on their work group or taskforce.

 SECTION E. TERM AND TERM LIMITS.
 An individual’s service as a work group or taskforce chair can vary depending on the directive given to the work group or taskforce.
 It is recommended, but not required, that in order to broaden perspectives, expand mission outreach opportunities, and foster leadership development, a new chair be appointed annually for each work group or taskforce.